CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts-puhti.md

 #SBATCH --job-name=myTest
 ```

-sets the name of the job.
+sets the name of the job to 'myTest'.
 It can be used to identify a job in the queue and
 other listings.

 ```